flyteorg/flyte/docs/user_guide/data_types_and_io/pydantic_basemodel.md

 ```

 ## Python types
-We define a `dataclass` with `int`, `str` and `dict` as the data types.
+We define a `pydantic basemodel` with `int`, `str` and `dict` as the data types.

 ```{literalinclude} /examples/data_types_and_io/data_types_and_io/pydantic_basemodel.py
 :caption: data_types_and_io/pydantic_basemodel.py
 :pyobject: Datum
 ```

-You can send a `dataclass` between different tasks written in various languages, and input it through the Flyte console as raw JSON.
+You can send a `pydantic basemodel` between different tasks written in various languages, and input it through the Flyte console as raw JSON.

 :::{note}
 All variables in a data class should be **annotated with their type**.
 Failure to do should will result in an error.